Likes to bark a lot!

 This breed can be very strong-willed and independent, which can make them more of a challenge to train.
 They are also intelligent, which leads them to get bored more easily.
 To train a Finnish Spitz, you’ll want to use positive training methods, keep each session short, and engage your dog in different exercises and activities to keep the training interesting for them.

 These dogs have a relatively high need for exercise.
-They should be given opportunities each day to go for a long walk with their owner, to play a game of fetch, or to run around in a fenced-in yard.
+They should be given daily opportunities to go for a long walk with their owner, play a game of fetch, or run around in a fenced-in yard.